hrdpsingh/portal/README.md

 # Portal

 **Portal** is a lightweight, secure file-sharing tool designed for transferring files across your local network.

-## Description
-Portal allows you to serve files from your machine to any other device on the same local network via a web browser.
+It allows you to serve files from your machine to any other device on the same local network via a web browser.
 It focuses on being extremely resource-efficient while maintaining security through encryption.

 ## Features
 *   Serves all files over **HTTPS**.